 Some applications (for example OpenShift) can present different certificates depending on the SNI.
 ActiveGates will set the configured endpoint hostname in the SNI.

 If the above command presents a full certificate chain then you must add the root certificate to the ActiveGate truststore.
-You may add the intermediates as well but they are not necessary if the API endpoint presents them.
+You can add the intermediates as well, but they are not necessary if the API endpoint presents them.

 If the above command does not present a full certificate chain, then the root of the chain must be obtained elsewhere.